 Start up from macOS Recovery

 First make sure that your Mac has a connection to the internet.
-Then determine whether you're using a Mac with Apple silicon and follow the appropriate steps:
+Then follow the appropriate steps based on whether you're using a Mac with Apple silicon:

 Turn on your Mac and continue to press and hold the power button until you see the startup options window.
 Click the gear icon labeled Options, then click Continue.